arph226/BAE305-SP25-Lab9/README.md

 }
 ```

 2. After step 1, the robot was oscillating about the setpoint.
-We modified Kp, Ki, and Kd to mimimize the error in the system.
+We modified Kp, Ki, and Kd to minimize the error in the system.

 ## Part 3: Wall Follower